blyfoten/LetsEncryptDelux/README.md

 5. Certificates stay on disk so renewals or restarts don't require re-issuance (subject to Let's Encrypt rate limits).

 ## Prerequisites
-- Docker Engine with Docker Compose v2.
+- Docker Engine with Docker Compose v2 (the host daemon must expose `/var/run/docker.sock`).
 - Public DNS A record pointing to the host and inbound access on ports 80, 443, and 8070.
 - Internet access for pulling container images and contacting Let’s Encrypt.